top of page

 The Malabar Banded Peacock is a species of swallowtail butterfly found in the Western Ghats of India

-Papilio buddha closely resembles Papilio palinurus but is larger.
+Papilio buddha closely resembles Papilio palinurus but are larger.

 The dorsal side of the wings is different, with the area of green scales being more restricted.